TechGrounds-Cloud8/cloud8-Rolfsijtema/Week7examtraining/Examtraining.md

 **Amazon CloudWatch**
 Logs to monitor, store, and access your log files from Amazon Elastic Compute Cloud (Amazon EC2) instances, AWS CloudTrail, Route 53, and other sources

+Relational Database
+- A relational database, or relational database management system (RDMS), stores information in tables.
+Often, these tables have shared information between them, causing a relationship to form between tables.
+This is where a relational database gets its name from.
+- Zoeken op bijv: trackname, artist, color, size is relational database.

+Non-relational
+Enceclopedy, zoeken op 1 woord is sneller!

+Type databases:
+talen: SQL
+Engine: MariaDB, Microsoft SQLserver, Mysql, Oracle, PostgreSQL

 vraag 38